Wasp (1809 ship)

-Wasp was launched at Hull in 1809.
+Wasp was a British ship.
+It launched at Hull in 1809.
 She traded as a West Indiaman and in 1812 she was lengthened, which increased her burthen to 319 tons.
 This does not appear in the issues of Lloyd's Register that are the basis for the table below, but does appear in a different volume of a Register of Shipping.
 After the commencement of the War of 1812 she sailed under a letter of marque that too recorded her burthen as 319 tons.